Is your company troubled by the repeated bad hires?

 Error #9 Proceeding with the traditional economy

 It has been quite a long time the employers are solely focusing on the traditional economy.
 While it’s the best practice to have full-time in-house salaried employees onboard, the gig economy shouldn’t be overlooked either.
 Many renowned employers have already chosen this smart recruiting process to maximize organizational growth.
-Gig economy is at its peak now, and those who are not leveraging its advantages will be left behind.
+Gig economy is at its peak now, and websites offering gigs such as Airtasker are becoming more and more popular.

 Rectification: Having a look at the gig economy